327585419/Electron-Cash-Simple-Escrow-Plugin/README.md

 I want to give credit to **im_uname#102** for the idea of making this plugin, testing it and supporting its creation from his own poket.
 Also big thank you to Emergent Reasons for help with testing it at the cost of his sleeping time.

+I want to acknowledgments Huck Finne for his continuaous support of my projects with recurring donations Mecenate.

 ## Mecenate and donations

 If you wish to support development of the [Mecenas plugin](https://github.com/KarolTrzeszczkowski/Mecenas-recurring-payment-EC-plugin), [Last Will plugin](https://github.com/KarolTrzeszczkowski/Electron-Cash-Last-Will-Plugin), [Inter-Wallet transfer plugin](https://github.com/KarolTrzeszczkowski/Inter-Wallet-Transfer-EC-plugin), consider **becoming my mecenas** for the address: